U.S. District Court for the Northern District of Georgia

 In 2020, Geraghty was named “Attorney of the Year” by the Fulton County Daily Report and a “Legal Legend” by the American Constitution Society.

-If confirmed, Geraghty would be the first former public defender (along with fellow nominee Victoria Calvert) to serve on the U.S. District Court for the Northern District of Georgia.
+Upon confirmation, Geraghty became the second public defender (following fellow nominee Victoria Calvert) to serve on the U.S. District Court for the Northern District of Georgia.

 Geraghty received her B.A. from Northwestern University, her Master of Social Work from the University of Michigan School of Social Work, and her J.D. from the University of Michigan School of Law.
 She clerked for Judge James B. Zagel of the Northern District of Illinois.